"One of fifty of the most inspiring authors in the world." - Poets & Writers

 He has contributed book reviews to the New York Times Book Review, Boston Globe, Harvard Review, Sewanee Review, and many other publications.

 He lives in Portland, Oregon, with his wife, Beverly Hallberg.
 Floyd's daughter, Rebecca Skloot, is the bestselling author of The Immortal Life of Henrietta Lacks (Crown Books, 2010).

 (Poems, LSU Press, 2015)

 Floyd Skloot is a poet, creative nonfiction writer, and novelist whose work has won three Pushcart Prizes, a Pen USA Literary Award, two Pacific NW Book Awards, and two Oregon Book Awards.

-His forthcoming novel is:
+His latest novel is:

 The Phantom of Thomas Hardy